cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 A *module* is a sub-component of the state machine of a particular blockchain which may interact with the IBC handler and alter state according to the *data* field of particular IBC packets sent or received (minting or burning tokens, for example).

-## Auxiliary Terms

 ### Handshake

-A *handshake* is a particular class of sub-protocol involving multiple datagrams, generally used to initialise some common state on the two involved chains such as roots-of-trust for each others' consensus algorithms.
+A *handshake* is a particular class of sub-protocol involving multiple datagrams, generally used to initialise some common state on the two involved chains such as trusted states for each others' consensus algorithms.

-### Trust

-To *trust* a blockchain or validator set means to expect that the validator set will behave in a particular way (such as < 1/3 Byzantine) relative to a well-defined consensus & state machine protocol.

 ### Authentication